-Eligibility for ICP Commercial License
+Eligibility for China ICP Commercial License

 To apply for the ICP commercial license, the company has to be registered in China.
 This is considered to be the biggest hampering factor in obtaining an ICP commercial license.
 A foreign business, in which 51% of the shareholding is owned by a Chinese entity is also eligible for obtaining the ICP commercial license.
 A business also needs to have a registered capital of 1 million RMB (approximately $150,000) to apply for the license.
 A commercial license is required only when the company wants to sell products through their websites.

-Information Needed for Application
+Information Needed for China ICP Application

-Along with a copy of ICP application form, the foreign applicants need to provide the details of the website domain name certificate.
+Along with a copy of the ICP application form, the foreign applicants need to provide the details of the website domain name certificate.
 The copy of the passport and residence permit of the owner of the website is needed to be provided also.
-The photo ID of the webmaster with an official backdrop is needed for application.
+The photo ID of the webmaster with an official backdrop is needed for the application.
 The webmaster should be a Chinese national.
 The contact details of the webmaster (Chinese mobile number) should be provided with the application form.
-The completed and signed Authenticity Verification form issued by the MIIT and the certification of Chinese registered company should also be submitted for obtaining ICP commercial license.
+The completed and signed Authenticity Verification form issued by the MIIT and the certification of Chinese registered company should also be submitted for obtaining an ICP commercial license.

-The applicants who wish to host gaming websites for commercial activities in China require special certification of ‘Business License of Intent Culture’.
+The applicants who wish to host gaming websites for commercial activities in China require special certification of ‘Business License of Intent Culture‘.
 Businesses in the field of news, publishing, education, healthcare, pharmaceuticals, and medical devices need approval from the relevant authorities in their domain.
-Any website which is in the education domain needs to obtain the approval from the relevant educational authorities in China.
-The ICP application form cannot be filled without the approval from these industry bodies.
+Any website which is in the education domain needs to obtain approval from the relevant educational authorities in China.
+The ICP application form cannot be filled without approval from these industry bodies.
 Companies operating in the above-mentioned domains find it difficult to obtain ICP licenses and experience higher rejection rates.